 This list of questions just scratches the surface.
-You will many more questions, plus inspiration that will spark questions of your own, in the section of the course in which I discuss how to choose a host agency.
+You will find many, many more questions, plus inspiration that will spark questions of your own, in the section of the course in which I discuss how to choose a host agency.

 “I’m about to write a check for $2,000 to Agency XYZ.
 Please tell me I’m not throwing away my money.”

 I’m tempted to answer, “If you’re willing to make important business decisions based on a snap judgment from someone who knows nothing about you or your business goals, then absolutely, you’re throwing your money away.”

 Instead, I patiently reiterate the points I’ve made in this article about the importance of investigating every business decision very carefully and making your own, informed, decision.

 Of course, I’m flattered that people turn to me for advice.
 It means they trust my reputation for giving sound advice and accurate information.